openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

 * rm\_lstm4f
 * rm\_cnn4a\_smbr

-All of them can be downloaded from [https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/) or using the OpenVINO [Model Downloader](@ref omz_tools_downloader_README) .
+All of them can be downloaded from [https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/).

 ### Speech Inference